trailofbits/algo/README.md

 ### Android Devices

 You need to install the [StrongSwan VPN Client for Android 4 and newer](https://play.google.com/store/apps/details?id=org.strongswan.android).
 Import the corresponding user.p12 certificate to your device.
 It's very simple to configure the StrongSwan VPN Client, just make a new profile with the IP address of your VPN server and choose which certificate to use.

+### Windows

+Import your user certificate to your Personal certificate store and your CA certificate to the Local Machine Trusted Root certificate store.
+Then, add an IKEv2 connection in the network settings and activate additional ciphers for it via Powershell (change the ConnectionName to the name of your IKEv2 connection):

+`Set-VpnConnectionIPsecConfiguration -ConnectionName "Algo" -AuthenticationTransformConstants SHA25612 8 -CipherTransformConstants AES256 -EncryptionMethod AES256 -IntegrityCheckMethod SHA256 -DHGroup Group14 -PfsGroup none`

+Note that an all-in-one Powershell script that imports your personal certificate, sets up the VPN connection, and activates the stronger ciphers for it is included in the `configs` folder.

 ### StrongSwan Clients (e.g., OpenWRT)